EasySensors/DoorWindowSensor/pdf/TindiePage.md

 ### The Wireless Door/Window  Sensor (CW1DB3A) Detects if window or door is opened .
-It is basd on Arduino IDE compatible (the Atmel ATMega328P 8Mhz) microcontroller with HopeRF RFM69 868\915 or NRF24L01+ 2.4 GHz radio on-board.
-Best sutable for Home Automation, IOT.
+It is based on Arduino IDE compatible (the Atmel ATMega328P 8Mhz) microcontroller with HopeRF RFM69 868\915 or NRF24L01+ 2.4 GHz radio on-board.
+Best suitable for Home Automation, IOT.
 You may think of it as Arduino Pro Mini plus all the items in the picture below:

 ## Features
 - Fully compatible with the Arduino IDE (PRO MINI 8 MG Hz)
-- Encloosure Dimensions l95 x w40 x h20 Magnet Dimensions l95 x w14 x h20
+- Enclosure Dimensions l95 x w40 x h20 Magnet Dimensions l95 x w14 x h20
 - RFM69-CW (low power consumption version) 868\915 MHz Radio transceiver with onboard tuned pcb antenna.
 - Optional NRF24L01+ 2.4 GHz radio
 - Optional onboard Atmel ATSHA204A CryptoAuthentication chip makes communication with the Switch Box very secured.
 ATSHA204A implements secured handshake and if handshake fails the Switch Box will not executing any command sent to it